 Practice, practice, practice and you’ll see your conflicts dissipate faster.
-Another way to avoid allowing negative communication to develop into even more drama, is to separate your thoughts from your feelings.
+Another way to avoid allowing negative communication to develop into even more drama is to separate your thoughts from your feelings.
 This technique will help you quickly defuse explosive or tense situations.

+When you’re dealing with a volatile communication situation and another person is directing their anger at you – you want to first listen to their concerns and validate them.
 No matter how easygoing we think we are, chances are we’re going to find ourselves in a heated discussion that only seems to be escalating.
 Use these strategies to defuse almost any explosive communication situation.

-Become keenly aware and observant of your own body language and consider these 5 tips…
+Become keenly aware and observant of your own body language and consider these 5 tips.

 A few other tips for successfully defusing explosive or tense situations:

 - Demonstrate active listening, because often those who initiate these explosive situations feel that no one has been listening, which is how it got to this point.

 - Validate the emotions the person is feeling even if you think they’re out of place.

 - Don’t engage in disagreement or deep discussion.
 Once the situation calms down, schedule another time (soon) to start the conversation again on a more constructive note.

-- Bring in a neutral third party if appropriate, but be careful that the other person doesn’t perceive that you’re ganging up on him or her.
+- Bring in a neutral third party if appropriate, but be careful that the other person doesn’t perceive that you’re ganging upon him or her.